nikhilaryan92/BreastCancer/README.md

 # References

 Our manuscipt titled with "Multi-modal classification for human breast cancer prognosis prediction: Proposal of deep-learning based stacked ensemble model" has been submitted to IEEE/ACM Transactions on Computational Biology and Bioinformatics.
-If you

 # Requirements
 [python 3.6](https://www.python.org/downloads/)